What's the best AI language learning app in 2026?

 #2: Duolingo

-Whilst Duolingo isn't specialised in AI language learning, in September 2024 it introduced two new AI-powered features.
+Whilst Duolingo isn't specialised in AI language learning, it recently introduced two AI-powered features.

 The Video Call feature (which requires a $30/month 'Max' plan) enables users to converse with Lily, one of Duolingo's animated mascots.
 Additionally, 'Adventures' offers a simulation-style game that immerses users in lifelike scenarios (reminiscent of The Sims for those familiar with the classic game).